 Current limitations, such as structural variant detection, will be examined.
 Advances in precision medicine involving pediatric cancer and clinical pharmacology will be covered.
 Participants will learn about the use of RNAseq and whole genome bisulfite sequencing to detect differences in expression and methylation, and the importance of controlled study design to generate interpretable data.
 An introduction to data analysis, for expression, transcript detection, and methylation will be covered in advanced workshops.

 Lectures and case-based learning: The core concepts of the course will be taught by program faculty.
 A “flipped classroom” approach will be utilized for select topics: online content will be available for viewing prior to class to minimize in-class didactic lecturing in favor of discussion and interaction through hands-on activities and case based learning.

 Invited speakers: One dinner program will be hosted focused on ethical and social aspects of genomic medicine.
 A keynote style lecture features an esteemed investigator to discuss a current topic or advance in genomics.

 Workshops: Hands-on use of variant analysis software and databases will occur across computer-based workshops.
-Participants will be guided through the analysis process, starting with a targeted gene panel and progressing to trio analysis of exomes and genomes, detection of heteroplasmic mitochondrial variants, and somatic variation analysis such as tumor/normal comparisons.
+Participants will be guided through the analysis process, including short read exome and genome analyses, progressing to long-read HiFi genome analysis; encompassing single nucleotide variants, copy number variants, expansions, methylation, and heteroplasmic mitochondrial variants.
 A dedicated UCSC Browser training workshop will be hosted.